-The average American says it’s easier to do their own taxes than it is to figure out what to eat and how many calories per day they need.
+The average American says it’s easier to do their own taxes than it is to figure out what to eat and how many calories per day you need.

-Whether you’re planning your emergency food strategy or you’re reviewing an existing plan, now is a good time to think it through so you can ensure that everyone in your family has adequate nutrition in an emergency.
+Whether you’re planning your emergency food strategy or you’re reviewing an existing plan, now is a good time to think it through.
+You want to ensure that everyone in your family has adequate nutrition in an emergency.
 Fortunately, it’s not that hard:

 What kind of emergency?